-In the meantime, a striking meanwhile revamp has kept eyes on the project, in the form of vibrant murals designed by artist duo Craig & Karl.
-The temporary installation has drawn the attention of fashion photographers, musicians and curators, even appearing as the backdrop to Chaka Khan's toe-tapping new music video, Like Sugar.
+Once assigned we commissioned Craig & Karl to do a striking visual revamp in the form of vibrant murals inspired by the history of Television Centre.
+The temporary installation drew the attention of fashion photographers, musicians and curators, even appearing as the backdrop to Chaka Khan's toe-tapping new music video, Like Sugar.
 All sorts of local organisations were able to book and use the outdoor and indoor space.